M66B/FairEmail/docs/FAQ-en-rGB.md

 <a name="faq24"></a>
 **(24) What is browse messages on the server?**

-Browse messages on the server will fetch messages from the email server in real time when you reach the end of the list of synchronized messages, even when the folder is set to not synchronize.
+Browse messages on the server will fetch messages from the email server in real time when you reach the end of the list of synchronised messages, even when the folder is set to not synchronise.
 You can disable this feature in the advanced account settings.

 <br />